gromacs/gromacs/docs/dev-manual/formatting.rst

 * All source files and other non-trivial scripts should contain a copyright header with a predetermined format and license information (check existing files).
-Copyright holder should be "the GROMACS development team" for the years where the code has been in the |Gromacs| source repository, but earlier years can hold other copyrights.
+Copyright holder should be "the |Gromacs| development team" for the years where the code has been in the |Gromacs| source repository, but earlier years can hold other copyrights.
 * Whenever you update a file, you should check that the current year is listed